 The most crowded wine real estate in the Okanagan is the Naramata Bench, a loosely defined area that stretches from

-to the Chute Lake
+to the turnoff north of Naramata.
+Chute Lake

 Vancouver tastings, I still missed a few

 That is not to complain.
 Two decades ago, there were not this many wineries in all of

 Columbia.
 There certainly was not the quality of wine

 either.
-British Columbia
+British Columbia’s

 wine consumers are fortunate indeed.

-wines.
+For those unable to attend, here are my notes on some of the wines.
 I am dividing the reviews into two parts.
 Just like you might never get to the far end of

 in one day, you might never get to the end of this in one reading.